shellytalis/policy-model-tutorial/index.md

 ```

 In the **_<<nameOfFile>>_** you need to write the **name of the source file**.
 You can find our source file in our [GitHub](https://github.com/EilonBenIshay/PolicyModelsProjectFrontend2022).
+**Pay Attention!** You need to put the js file in the same folder as the html file.

 >In case of **_policy-models-default_** it will be like this: `policyModelsDefault.js`